pactflow/ci-cd-workshop/workshop/01_how_to_break_everything.md

 You can demonstrate this by running a provider build in Travis by selecting "More options" > "Trigger build" > "Trigger custom build".

+### Check the pact's status in Pactflow

+1. Open up the pact in Pactflow.
+You'll see that there is a pact tagged `master` with a failed verification result.

+1. Click on "VIEW PACT" and you'll see that each interaction has a status next to it.

+1. Expand the failing interaction, and you'll see the field level mismatches.

+### Expected state by the end of this step

+* A consumer build that is failing at the `can-i-deploy` step in Travis CI.
+* A provider build that is failing during verification in Travis CI.
+* A `master` pact in Pactflow that has a failed verification result.

 ### Conclusion

 Making changes to the pact for the on the master branch can break both consumer and provider builds, and may stop both projects from being able to deploy.